 If you have purchased property that is wooded, a place for your home will need to be cleared before further work can proceed.
 Even on cleared lots, the land may require grading* before foundation work can begin.

 Metal building homes can be placed on a slab foundation, a raised foundation, a basement, or on raised concrete pilings.
 A slab foundation is the least expensive of these option but homes with raised foundations or basements offer easier access for your home systems and may be worth the added cost to your home.

 Like power, the land you purchase may have water that is readily available, or not.
-You will need to estimate the cost of connecting to a municipal water source, if one is available, or you may need to drill a well, for which costs can vary, widely.
+You will need to estimate the cost of connecting to the mains water.

 This is where the fun part starts.
 Your building has arrived and it is time to get the tools out (unless you are lucky enough to have a contractor do all the work).
 Metal building homes are generally known for the ease and speed with which they can be erected.
 So get to work and before you know it, you'll have a beautiful house right before your very eyes.

 Your metal building home will come to you in parts and it is up to you and a few helpers to assemble it atop its foundation.
 You and a helper may be able to unload a small home by hand but larger metal building homes may require the aid of a pallet jack or forklift.
 Make a note of the weight and lengths of your home's frame, roof and siding so that you are prepared when it is delivered.

 Tools: A few tools will be necessary to build the frame of your home.
 Wrenches for tightening bolts, a cordless drill, a ladder or two, a level to keep it all square, and a spud wrench or large screwdriver for aligning holes.

 Equipment you ‘might’ need: You may need a pallet jack or forklift to unload the parts for your home when they arrive.
 If you can afford the cost, a scissor lift makes a great work platform when erecting larger homes.